Reedo0910/VelasWebsite3/README.md

 # Velas (2018 Version)

-### Because of the introduction of the backend server, the repository of new Velas (Velas 5) is now private.
-(The url below is still available, but it points to the current Velas.)
+### Since a backend server has been implemented to new Velas (Velas 5) website, the repository of the new website is being set to private.
+The url below is still available, but it links to the current Velas website.

 Velas Website 2018 Update based on Vue.